 “Contributions to the environmental pool are a one-time only cost for environmental, water quality, and recreational benefits that will last for generations,” said Devon Buckels, Director of The Water Connection.

-Releases from the environmental pool will flow through the Denver metro area, providing environmental, recreational and water quality benefits, and then be used by CCWCD for agriculture.
+Releases from the environmental pool will flow through the Denver metro area providing environmental, recreational and water quality benefits, and will then be used by CCWCD for agriculture.
 Every drop of water in the environmental pool will provide multiple benefits.